 City Council has delegated some responsibilities to Council Committees, which includes the Governance and Priorities Committee and four Standing Policy Committees.
 These committees are composed solely of members of City Council.
 All committees meet publicly.
 These committees review matters under its specific policy areas.

 How can I participate in City Council's decisions?

-- Sending written submissions to Council about reports or proposed bylaws (see below).
+- Providing submissions to City Council about reports or proposed bylaws (see below).